justinoboyle/nigeria-project/partial/geography.md

 # Geography

-Nigeria is mountainous in the southeast, while sothern lowlands merge into cetral hills and plateaus, with plains in the north.
+Nigeria is mountainous in the southeast, while Southern lowlands merge into central hills and plateaus, with plains in the north.
 Natural hazards can include periodic droughts and flooding.
-Nigeria's geography creates four natural divisious of vegetations, from south to north: mangrove swamps on the coast, tropical rainforests on the plains and scattered hills, open woodlands and savannah on the high central plateau, and semi-desert in the extreme north.
+Nigeria's geography creates four natural divisions of vegetations, from south to north: mangrove swamps on the coast, tropical rainforests on the plains and scattered hills, open woodlands and savannah on the high central plateau, and semi-desert in the extreme north.
 Rocky dome outcrops scatter among sandy plains in the semi-desert area known as High Plains of Hausaland.
 An example of such an outcropping is the very recognizable sight of [Zuma Rock](landmarks#ZumaRock).

 Natural resources include:
 - Natural Gas